myf20/myf20.github.io/_projects/8_people.markdown

 <a href="#"> Current Research: </a>

-My research is focused on developing....
+My research is focused on fundamental analog circuits.